Pillarofcats/Pillarofcats/README.md

 ---
 - Striving to advance my skills as developer in the front-end and back-end
 - Currently learning back-end technologies and modules relating to node.js
-- I’m looking to get experience working on collaborative projects in the community
--
+- Looking for career opportunities to develop my skills further and gather industry experience

 ### Technologies and Tools
 > Hover over icon to see the name